SillyTavern/SillyTavern-Extras/talkinghead/README.md

 Note that some settings make more sense as server defaults, while others make more sense as per-character settings.

 Particularly, `target_fps` makes the most sense to set globally at the server side, in `SillyTavern-extras/talkinghead/animator.json`, while almost everything else makes more sense per-character, in `SillyTavern/public/characters/yourcharacternamehere/_animator.json`.
+Nevertheless, providing server-side defaults is a good idea, since the per-character animation configuration is optional.

 **What each settings does**: